 - Batteries, electricity is stored for later use.

-- Inverter converts the energy that’s stored into the needed voltage for running standard equipment.
+- The Inverter converts the energy that’s stored into the needed voltage for running standard equipment.

 It is not just one of the components that drive up the cost, but the entire system.
-Note: After a period of tie the batteries need to be replaced.
+Note: After some time the batteries need to be replaced.
 However, it’s expected to be seeing the cost to continually go down once the film panels are made available to the residential market, but for now, they are only being sold to commercial customers.
 It is in the works for Nanosolar and AVA Solar to boost up their production facilities.
-We will be able to see how the price targets turn out, they may be available in volumes many times today’s output, meaning they may be at $1 – $2 dollars per watt.
-That is if the cost of installation and equipment is reduced closer to $1 dollar per watt, making the 5 kW system cost only $10,000 dollars, with the payback time down to only 10 years, even if there are no subsidies.
+We will be able to see how the price targets turn out, and they may be available in volumes many times today’s output, meaning they may be at $1 – $2 per watt.
+That is if the cost of installation and equipment is reduced closer to $1 per watt, making the 5 kW system cost only $10,000, with the payback time down to only ten years, even if there are no subsidies.
 Solar system installations would then be more appealing.
 But, for this to work out, electricity costs would have to stay constant.
-If there is a continuation in the rise of fuel it will also make the payback period shorter.
+If there is a continuation in the rise of fuel, it will also make the payback period shorter.
 For now, you can expect to be noticing more and more solar systems being on rooftops.

-Alternative Energy, LLC is a full-service Energy Company offering residential and commercial energy improvements including patented radiant barrier technology, Solar panel installation, residential solar panels, commercial solar panels, load controller installation and more.
+Alternative Energy, LLC is a full-service Energy Company offering $0 down solar panel installation all over Arizona.
+We can help with everything from solar panel installation, residential solar panels, commercial solar panels, and off-grid solar panels to residential and commercial energy improvements including patented radiant barrier technology, load controller installation and more.
 Get a free affordable solar panel installation quote and figure out how much your solar panels will cost.

 PAY NOTHING DOWN!
 Over the past several years’ people have been purchasing Solar panels using the method of ‘Power Purchase Agreements’ (PPA’s), ‘Third-party-owned’, and ‘Pay-as-you-go’ solar.
 These models are to reduce upfront costs.
 It is their arrival in the past several years that has helped them grow.